weby91/sb-ac/README.md

 - Save the latest cat fact to local storage, and show it when a user relaunches the app.
 - Show the (character) `length` of a fact **only when the length is greater than 100**.
   - `length` is contained in the `fact` response data.
-  - The place to show the lenght is not specified.
+  - The place to show the length is not specified.
 Anywhere is okay.
 - Show the text "**Multiple cats!**" when the fact contains the word cats.
   - No context check is required.
 Simply finding the word `cats` is fine
 #### New screen